NzeStan/Django-Reusable-Comments/docs/contributing.md

 - [ ] Yes, with guidance
 - [ ] No, but I'd like to see it added
 ```
 ---

+## Publishing (For Maintainers)

+If you're a project maintainer preparing to publish a new release to PyPI, please refer to our comprehensive **[Publishing Guide](../PUBLISHING.md)** which covers:

+- Pre-release checklist
+- Version number updates
+- Building and testing the package
+- Publishing to TestPyPI and PyPI
+- Post-release steps
+- Troubleshooting common issues

+---
 ## Community

 ### Communication Channels